Bipolar Disorder And Exercise

 Exercise and Bipolar Disorder

-Commonly referred to as the “feel good” chemical, when endorphin levels increase moods can improve.
-It can also help relieve stress, which can be a trigger for many bipolar disorder suffers.
+Commonly referred to as the “feel good” chemical, when endorphin levels increase your mood is likely to improve.
+The release of endorphins can also help relieve stress, which can be a trigger for many bipolar disorder suffers.

 Even though exercise can increase endorphin levels, there is not any scientific evidence that states it can prevent or relieve bipolar depression.
 Adding exercise to your routine is just one more tool that could help you control some bipolar symptoms.
 It should never replace any prescribed medications or other treatments.